 Warn guests that your cat is shy.
 Don't force Kitty to be in the room where the guests are and don't drag him over to be shown to the guests.
 Your cat may choose to join you and your guests but this must always be on his terms, not yours or theirs.

 10. Consider making Kitty an "only pet"

-Your aim is to create an environment that feels safe to your cat.
+Your aim is to create an environment that feels safe for your cat.
 Introducing new pets, especially a loud dog or another cat, can be a stressful situation for the shy cat.
-If you bring in a new pet, consider the type and the new pet’s personality, and read up on introductions and how to make them with a minimum amount of stress.
-More on this –
+If you bring in a new pet, consider the type and the new pet's personality, and read up on introductions and how to make them with a minimum amount of stress.
+More on this:

 It is possible to enjoy a close and rewarding relationship with a shy cat.
 Provide Kitty with a safe environment, know your cat's boundaries and respect them, and you could win the everlasting true love of a feline.
 Once gained, the trust of a shy cat is a precious gift for their human.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!